Foursquare City Guide: Former features

-Earlier versions of Foursquare supported check-ins and location sharing, but as of Foursquare 8.0, these were moved to the service's sibling app, Foursquare Swarm.
+Earlier versions of Foursquare supported check-ins and location sharing, but these were moved to the service's sibling app, Foursquare Swarm in 2014.

 In previous versions of Foursquare, if a user had checked into a venue on more days than anyone else in the past 60 days, then they would be crowned "Mayor" of that venue.
 Someone else could then earn the title by checking in more times than the previous mayor.
 Businesses could also incentivize mayorships through rewards for users who were the mayor (such as food and drink discounts).
-As the service grew, it became increasingly difficult to compete for mayorships in high-density areas where the service was popular.
+As the service grew, it became difficult to compete for mayorships in high-density areas where the service was popular.
 The mayorship feature was retired from version 8.0 and reimplemented in Swarm.

 Badges were earned by checking into venues.
 Some badges were tied to venue "tags" and the badge earned depended on the tags applied to the venue.
 Other badges were specific to a city, venue, event, or date.
 In September 2010, badges began to be awarded for completing tasks as well as checking in.
 In version 8.0, badges were retired, which upset some existing users.

 Earlier versions of the app also used a "points" system with users receiving a numerical score for each check-in, with over 100 bonuses to gain additional points, such as being first among friends to check into a place or becoming the venue's mayor.
 The use of gamification and game-design principles were integral features.
 In version 8.0 points and leaderboards were retired, but were reimplemented in the Swarm app.

 "Specials" were another feature of the app that acted as an incentive for Foursquare users to check in at new spots or revisit their favorite hangouts.
 Over 750,000 businesses offered "Specials" that included discounts and freebies.
 They were intended for businesses to persuade new and regular customers to visit their venues.
 "Specials" included anything from a free beer for the first check-in to 10% off at a restaurant.

 Swarm

-In May 2014, the company launched Swarm, a companion app to Foursquare, that migrated the social networking and location sharing aspects of the service into a separate application.
+In May 2014, the company launched Swarm, a companion app to Foursquare, that migrated the social networking and location-sharing aspects of the service into a separate application.
 Swarm acts as a lifelogging tool for the user to keep a record of the places they have been, featuring statistics on the places they have been, and a search capability to recall places they have visited.
 Swarm also lets the user share where they have been with their friends, and see where their friends have been.
 Check-ins are rewarded with points, in the form of virtual coins, and friends can challenge each other in a weekly leaderboard.
 Checking in to different categories of venue also unlocks virtual stickers.
-Though it is not necessary to use both apps, Swarm works together with Foursquare to improve a user's recommendations - a user's Swarm check-ins help Foursquare understand the kinds of places they like to go.
+Though it is not necessary to use both apps, Swarm works together with Foursquare to improve a user's recommendations: a user's Swarm check-ins help Foursquare understand the kinds of places they like to go.